guille-gil/Anomaly_Detection_in_Wind_Turbines_using_Variational_Autoencoder_and_Isolation_Forest/README.md

-## Navigating Operational Challenges: Combining Variational Autoencoder and Isolation Forest for Adaptive Fault Detection in Wind Turbines
+## Navigating Operational Challenges: Combining Variational Autoencoder and Isolation Forest for Adaptive Fault Detection in Wind Turbines Operational Availability

 This repository contains the implementation of a study that addresses operational challenges in wind turbine fault detection by comparing static thresholds (ISO 10816-21) with a hybrid unsupervised machine learning model using Variational Autoencoder (VAE) and Isolation Forest (IF).